-- Attend addiction medicine academic rounds and conferences
+- Attend addiction medicine and related disciplines academic rounds and conferences

 Your time in the program will be evaluated using standardized forms available through the Department of Family Medicine’s one45 system.
-Field notes will provide direct observation evaluations.
+Field notes allow us to collect direct observation evaluations.
 Residents will also meet with the Program Director regularly throughout the residency period.

 Consult the CaRMS website for timelines, program descriptions and application instructions for the Family Medicine / Enhanced Skills Match.